 • being placed on a Learning Assistance Program

-The Learning Support Gifted Focus Teacher oversees this programme, which is run in collaboration with classroom teachers either within the classroom setting or in small withdrawal groups.
+The Learning Support Gifted Focus Teacher oversees this program, which is run in collaboration with classroom teachers either within the classroom setting or in small withdrawal groups.

-Once academically advanced students are identified, classroom teachers meet with the Gifted Focus Teacher to discuss and organise the programme and resources appropriate to the needs of their academically advanced students.
+Once academically advanced students are identified, classroom teachers meet with the Gifted Focus Teacher to discuss and organise the program and resources appropriate to the needs of their academically advanced students.

 Activities that provide Extension and Enrichment are for all students and at Pulteney are provided for with the support of the Gifted Focus Teacher within the classroom environment.
 This support comes in the form of the Gifted Focus Teacher working collaboratively in the classroom with the teacher, or sometimes leading the class, or working with a small group, as well as providing resources and mentorship as required.
 We recognize and support sub-populations of students with high potential who are not working to the level of their potential.